-Figure 5: (Left) Period-4 orbit, shown with the blue graph, where $z{n+4} = z_n$.
-(Right) The Lorenz map iterates z_n corresponding to the cobweb diagram shown on the left.
-The map iterates are repeat every four iterates.
+Figure 5: (Left) Period-4 orbit, shown with the blue graph, where $z{n+4} = z_n$ .
+(Right) The Lorenz map iterates $z_n$ where $n \in [0, 8]$ corresponding to the cobweb diagram shown on the left.
+The map iterated values repeat every four iterates.

 So, can trajectories in a cobweb diagram of the Lorenz map close onto themselves?
 We could imagine a trajectory of the Lorenz map's cobweb plot closing onto itself in a manner shown in Fig. 5.
-Visual inspection of the cobweb diagram shown in Fig. 5 reveals that the iterates z_n (local maxima of the three-dimensional Lorenz flow) repeat themselves such that $z_4 = z_0$ or more generally if this dynamics can be shown to be possible, then it would strongly suggest that a limit-cycle might be possible in the three-dimensional Lorenz attractor.
+Visual inspection of the cobweb diagram shown in Fig. 5 reveals that the iterates $z_n$ (local maxima of the three-dimensional Lorenz flow) repeat themselves such that $z_4 = z_0$ or more generally if this dynamics can be shown to be possible, then it would strongly suggest that a limit-cycle might be possible in the three-dimensional Lorenz attractor.
 This conclusion can be generalised further: